Raha-Kheirinia/first-project/README.md

 # hello_world

-my first code in JS
+my first code of programation was in Js.
+Here I put somme simple functions that I was working on.